 It’s fair to say that Wales has its fair share of sheep, meaning that among other things, wool has always been one of our finest exports and Welsh blankets are renowned the world over as the epitome of luxe.
 And this great heritage has been recorded at a number of textile focused museums around the country, including Newtown Textile Museum and the National Wool Museum in Llandysul, which is home to some impressive historic machinery.
 A raised walkway gives a unique view of textiles in production at Melin Teifi, the site's commercial woollen mill, while the Textile Gallery displays aspects of the National Flat Textile Collection.

 Industrial heritage museums

 Wales’ industrial heritage is world renowned, with iron, slate and coal forming the backbone of a country that made its name during the Industrial Revolution.
-And much of this incredible period in time is celebrated at a number of industrial heritage museums that are dotted around the country, from the South Wales Miners Museum, Rhondda Heritage Park and Big Pit National Coal Museum in the south, to the National Slate Museum in Llanberis in the north.
+And much of this incredible period in time is celebrated at a number of industrial heritage museums that are dotted around the country, from the South Wales Miners Museum, A Welsh Coal Mining Experience and Big Pit National Coal Museum in the south, to the National Slate Museum in Llanberis in the north.

 The Andrew Logan Museum of Sculpture in Berriew, near Welshpool, is the only museum in Europe dedicated to a living artist.